opticSquid/hive/README.md

 2. UI should be responsive for the web client keeping a mobile first approach.
 3. For both web and mobile app in the UI utmost priority should be given to accessbility and intuitiveness for all the functionalities of the app resulting in better UX.

+> Warning !!!

 ### For contributing to the repo see [Contributing Guidelines](./CONTRIBUTING.md)

+> This file has been changed please go through the updated guidelines to make your PRs count (for contributions coming under JWOC specially)

 ### For Security realted things see [Security Policy](./SECURITY.md)